 The risk-based testing is a testing strategy that is based on prioritizing tests by risks.
 It is based on a detailed risk analysis approach which categorizes the risks by their priority.
 Highest priority risks are resolved first.

+9) What is acceptance testing?

+Acceptance testing is done to enable a user/customer to determine whether to accept a software product.
+It also validates whether the software follows a set of agreed acceptance criteria.
+In this level, the system is tested for the user acceptability.